waku-org/pm/draft-roadmap/README.md

 - REST API for Waku API: Useful for DST/QA, but let's focus on Status, Chat SDK, and Rust first

 Not yet planned/not sure:
 - nwaku performance on mobile: let's focus on finishing desktop integration and getting API ready for Chat SDK + RLN
-- quic: need to review where to put it, should be easy.
 - Follow-up steps for incentivization: part of current milestone is to produce a roadmap.
 - RLN mainnet and audit -> probably wait for Status L2 mainnet?

-### Business Development Milestones

-TODO
+- Signal network

 ## Gantt